local-projects/ofxApp/ReadMe.md

 Each Content Source must have a few fields defined:

 * `url` : this is where _ofxApp_ will get the content JSON from; can be an endpoint (http://www.../API) or a local file (file://testJson/testContent.json).
-* `jsonDownloadDir` : this is the path where the json will be stored after downloading it from the source above.
+* `jsonDownloadDir` : this is the path where the JSON will be stored after downloading it from the source above.
 * `assetsLocation`: this is the path where the assets referenced in every object inside the JSON will be downloaded.
 * `shouldSkipObjectPolicyTests `: this bool allows skipping the policy tests (more on that later) to accept all the objects in the JSON regardless - usually you want this to be false.